 Project 3: Soil water management

-Project page coming soon.
+Project link.
 We are assessing farm management practices that can regulate the effects of high winter precipitation on cultivation and soil conditions in the spring.
 I am carrying out a field study of cover cropping vs. plastic tarping replicated on farms with different climatic and edaphic conditions, and monitoring the impacts on soil properties and nutrient dynamics in the growing season.
 This work aims to provide needed data on soil management strategies for small-scale farmers to improve the soil conditions for crop establishment in the spring when excess soil moisture is a major concern.

 Visit my Google Scholar page for a list of publications.
 Please email me if you’d like a copy of any of these publications.